Tristan Thompson: Indiana Pacers (2022)

 On February 8, 2022, Thompson, Tyrese Haliburton, and Buddy Hield were traded to the Indiana Pacers in exchange for Justin Holiday, Jeremy Lamb, Domantas Sabonis, and a 2023 second-round pick.
 On February 16, Thompson recorded a season-high 17 points along with 6 rebounds and a block in a win over the Washington Wizards.
 On February 17, after playing four games, the Pacers reached a mutual contract buyout agreement with Thompson.

 Chicago Bulls (2022)

 On February 19, 2022, Thompson signed with the Chicago Bulls.
+He played in 23 games for the Bulls to finish the 2021–22 season.